BlueOakJS/blueoak-server/README.md

 $ ps-nas
 ```

-Alternatively, it can be launched programmatically from your own script.
+Alternatively, it can be launched programmatically from your own js script.

 ```js